popindavibe/jsxc-rtcpeerconfig/README.md

 ```
 patch -u < sjsxc.patch
 ```
+That's it, reload you SOGo login page, you should be all set.

-### The extra mile
+### Conclusion
-You should now have a symmetrical NAT-proofed visio solution.
-Here below is the added settings to get our uswgi daemon to start up at boot time.
+You should now have a symmetrical NAT-proofed WebRTC visio solution based on ephemeral credentials to authenticate your server on the TURN server.